Wireless Emergency Alerts

-An example of a Wireless Emergency Alert on an Android smartphone, indicating a Tornado Warning in the covered area.

 Wireless Emergency Alerts (WEA), formerly known as the Commercial Mobile Alert System (CMAS) and, prior to that, as the Personal Localized Alerting Network (PLAN), is an alerting network in the United States designed to disseminate emergency alerts to cell phones using Cell Broadcast technology, similar to the radio and television counterpart, the Emergency Alert System.
 Organizations are able to disseminate and coordinate emergency alerts and warning messages through WEA and other public systems by means of the Integrated Public Alert and Warning System.

 Background

-The Federal Communications Commission (FCC) proposed and adopted the network structure, operational procedures and technical requirements in 2007 and 2008 in response to the Warning, Alert, and Response Network (EPIC) Act passed by Congress in 2006, which allocated $106 million to fund the program.
+The Federal Communications Commission (FCC) proposed and adopted the network structure, operational procedures, and technical requirements in 2007 and 2008 in response to the Warning, Alert, and Response Network (EPIC) Act passed by Congress in 2006, which allocated $106 million to fund the program.
 CMAS will allow federal agencies to accept and aggregate alerts from the President of the United States, the National Weather Service (NWS) and emergency operations centers, and send the alerts to participating wireless providers who will distribute the alerts to their customers with compatible devices via Cell Broadcast, a technology similar to SMS text messages that simultaneously delivers messages to all phones using a cell tower instead of individual recipients.

 The government issues four types of alerts through this system: